Android 9 Pie is the ninth OS update from Google.

-Android 9.0 Pie, is the latest Android OS offering from Google that has infused a lot of interest in the mobile industry experts and the expectation are already hitting sky high.
+Android 9.0 Pie, is the latest Android OS offering from Google that has infused a lot of interest in the mobile industry experts.
 Android 9.0 update was rolled out on August 6, 2018, and on the same day, it was made available for Google Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.

-Right after testing the beta versions of the OS and taking feedback from the users, Google is all set to release Android 9 to many other devices.
-Recently, Google did add some tweaks to few of the released features and here are the updated features.
+Right after testing the beta versions of the OS and taking feedback from the users, Google released the Android 9 Pie update for a limited number of devices.
+Meanwhile, Google did add some tweaks to a few of the released features to chuck out bugs and errors.

-Android’s automatic brightness has also been updated and will learn about the user’s preference of brightness in different environment and apps.
+Android’s automatic brightness has also been updated and will learn about the user’s preference for brightness in different environments and apps.
 After picking about the user’s habit, the brightness will be adjusted accordingly.

-Here, Android has taken some tips from iPhone, which offers a more convenient option to navigate while handling the device.
-The three virtual buttons at the chin of the device are accompanying the Android phones since long, but that is going to change with the new updater.
+Here, Android has taken some tips from the iPhone, which offers a more convenient option to navigate while handling the device.
+The three virtual buttons at the chin of the device are accompanying the Android phones for long, but that is going to change with the new updater.

 With Android 9 on the roll, you can directly swipe up from the center of the screen to go to the home screen and to swipe from the side ends of the screen will take you to the previous screen.

 According to the time of the day, Google’s launcher will predict and suggest the user do various activities.
 It will save the time and effort of the user.
 For instance, if the user is about to start for the day, the device will offer to start the maps, and then when the user will plug-in the headphone, the device will show you the latest playlist.

 Much like the App Actions, this feature is infused to assist the user in doing the tasks which he wants to do.
 For instance, if the user taps on the food-delivering app, the device will show the last restaurant from where the food was ordered.

 This feature will not only let the user do the job with many conveniences but will also limit the time which is being used on the device.